scuzzydude/asimov/asimov.md

 The power of this system is that it uses the innovations of cryptocurrency to provide a scalable system of limited direct governance as well as an immutable historical record of that governance.
 The protocol will allow you to customize the elective governance of a Scoot.
 If you want a proportional democracy, like a shareholder in a company, you can implement that.
 Want a representative democracy, because things work so well in your local congressional district, give that a try.
 If you want something more like one-vote direct democracy, because you like participating in social media flame wars, go for it.
 If you'd like more of a *Game of Thrones*, strategic power moves of royalty without all the blood, you can do that too.
 You want to be like Linus, get your dictatorship on.
 I don't know which one will be better.
 Data we gather over years, decades and centuries will show us which one of these works best or may guides us towards new forms of self-governance that are more efficient.

 There is a reason direct democracy can't work on a large scale.
-We elect people at the local, state and federal level who are good at one thing to lead and manage our governments, but then we expect them to be good at many things.
+We elect people at the local, state, and federal level who are good at one thing to lead and manage our governments, but then we expect them to be good at many things.
 What does a lawyer know about running a water or sewer system, or green recycling or road maintenance?
-Elected leader can hire unbiased, unconflicted experts to do the work, but how proficient can somebody become at a job specific to a region in the short duration of an election cycle?[^6] We should have institutional experience in our government departments that are competent, but how do any of those people take risks or point out problems when their bosses change hands at the whim of the elected leaders?
+Elected leaders can hire unbiased, unconflicted experts to do the work, but how proficient can somebody become at a job specific to a region in the short duration of an election cycle?[^6] We should have institutional experience in our government departments that are competent, but how do any of those people take risks or point out problems when their bosses change hands at the whim of the elected leaders?

 The reality is the intact bureaucracy make this whole process complicated because the scope is too broad.
 A congressman can get stuff done in government -- he just makes a phone call and the water pumping station in his district gets a new pump ahead of some other district.
 All it cost was a vote against his conscious and the consensus of his constituents on a voting rights bill.
 People who can already vote are likely to remember the high pressure shower they get each morning when election time rolls around again.